-Following almost 10 years of civil war and displacement of the population, Syria’s healthcare system has been decimated.
-According to the World Health Organization, only 50% of hospitals across Syria are fully functioning, 25% are partially functioning due to a shortage of staff, equipment, medicines or damage to hospital buildings, while the remaining 25% are not functioning at all.
+Following almost 10 years of civil war and displacement of the population, Syria’s healthcare system had been decimated.
+According to the World Health Organization, only 50% of hospitals across Syria were fully functioning, 25% were partially functioning due to a shortage of staff, equipment, medicines or damage to hospital buildings, while the remaining 25% were not functioning at all.

 Health workers have directly suffered the effects of the war, both personally and professionally, and have often been targets themselves.
 By 2013, 70% of the workforce had left the country COVID-19 has added even more pressure to the healthcare system, affecting the health outcomes of the residents of Syria as well as the remaining healthcare professionals who are treating them.
 Inadequate distribution of personal protective equipment and shortages of supplies has led to high death counts of healthcare workers.

 As part of CMF’s Stop the Gaps Campaign, CMF partnered with the Union of Medical Care and Relief Organizations-Canada (UOSSM Canada), which is part of a coalition of humanitarian, non-governmental, and medical organizations from Canada, the United States, United Kingdom, France, Germany, Netherlands, Switzerland, and Turkey.
 Member organizations pool their resources and coordinate joint projects to provide independent and impartial relief and medical care to victims of war in Syria.

 In northwest Syria UOSSM currently operates 14 Primary Healthcare Centres (PHCs), 7 hospitals, 22 specialized health and mental health centres, 8 mobile clinics, as well as 13 Corona Community Treatment Centres.